 The law prohibits discrimination with respect to employment and occupation on the basis of race, color, sex, religion, political opinion, national origin or citizenship, social origin, disability, sexual orientation or gender identity, age, language, or HIV-positive status or other communicable diseases.
-The government effectively enforced these laws and regulations.
-There were no official cases of discrimination in employment or occupation brought during the first nine months of the year.
+The government effectively enforced these laws and regulations and penalties were sufficient to deter violations.
+There were no official cases of discrimination in employment or occupation brought during the first 10 months of the year.